-One hundred and seventy years ago, George Gunning planted one of Tasmania’s earliest vineyards in the Coal River Valley, 25 minutes north-east of Hobart.
-Today, the fold of hills around Mount Dismal, The Quoin and Dews Hill in the Tea Tree branch of the valley are emerging as the most concentrated centre of quality small vineyards in the State.
+The Coal River Valley in the south of Tasmania has developed a worldwide reputation, and is ideally suited, for the production of cool-climate wines such as Pinot, Riesling and Chardonnay.
+Today, the fold of hills around Mount Dismal, The Quoin and Dews Hill in the Tea Tree branch of the valley are emerging as the most concentrated centre of quality small vineyards in the Tasmania.

 One of the largest vineyards in the area is Drew Wines, owned by Robert Drew, whose family has farmed around Tea Tree for more than 100 years.
 Robert’s grandfather and father were both farming contractors and chaff cutters.
 He started work as a crane and skidder driver in logging coupes, worked at the Renison Bell zinc mine for a while, sold tractors, became a firewood contractor and, for 10 years, designed and built firewood splitters.
 In between, he hunted and fished for his supper.